djolaleye/djolaleye.github.io/README.txt

-This is a website showcasing my data analysis project portfolio.
+I’m excited by projects where analytics and creative software design meet, finding and visualizing new insights.

+Right now, I'm studying Artificial Intelligence and Performance Engineering as a Masters student at UIUC.

+Previously I've worked in Fraud Strategy at Discover (Capital One), and as a medical laboratory scientist in Microbiology.

 Credits:

-Template: HTML5 UP (html5up.net)
-Icons: Font Awesome (fontawesome.io)
-Other: jQuery (jquery.com), Responsive Tools (github.com/ajlkn/responsive-tools)
+jQuery (jquery.com), Responsive Tools (github.com/ajlkn/responsive-tools)